 Though the support of ad-hoc modifications is very important, it is not yet sufficient.
 In the context of long-running business processes, it is often required to adapt the process schema itself (e.g., due to organizational changes in the company or because of business process optimizations).
 In this case all process instances based on this process schema may be affected by the change.
-If the processes are of short duration only, already running process instances can be finished according to the old process schema version.
+If the processes are of short duration only, already running process instances usually can be finished according to the old schema version.
 However, this strategy will be not applicable for long running business processes.
-Then the old process reveals severe problems.
+Then the old process version may no longer be applicable, e.g., when legal regulations have changed or when the old process reveals severe problems.
 One solution would be to individually modify each of the running process instances by applying corresponding ad-hoc changes (as described in the previous section).
-However, this would be too expensive and error-prone if a multitude of running process instances had been involved.
-Note that the number of active process instances may become very large; i.e., change propagation must be accomplished in a very efficient manner for hundreds or thousands of process instances.
+However, this would be too expensive and error-prone if a multitude of running process instances may become very large; i.e., change propagation must be accomplished in a very efficient manner for hundreds or thousands of process instances.

 An adaptive process management system must be able to support correct changes of a process schema and their subsequent propagation to already running process instances if desired.
 In other words, if a process schema is changed and thus a new version of this schema is created, process instances should be allowed to migrate to the new schema version (i.e., to be transferred and re-linked to the new process schema version).
-In this context, it is of particular importance that ad-hoc changes of single process instances and instance migrations do not exclude each other since both change types are needed for the support of long-running processes!
+In this context, it is of particular importance that ad-hoc changes of single process instances and instance migrations do not exclude each other since both kinds of changes are needed for the support of long-running processes!

-The ADEPT2 technology implements the combined handling of both change types.
+The ADEPT2 technology implements the combined handling of both kinds of changes.
 Process instances which have been individually modified can be also migrated to a changed process schema if this does not cause inconsistencies or errors in the sequel.
-All necessary correctness checks (on the schema and the state of the instances) and all necessary instance adaptations to be accomplished when migrating the instances to the new process schema version are performed by the ADEPT2 system.
-The implementation is based on a comprehensive formal framework (see [2, 5] for details).
-Based on this framework, it can be precisely stated under which conditions a certain process instance can be migrated to the new process schema version.
-This enables to check the compliance of a collection of process instances with the changed process schema version in an efficient manner.
+All needed correctness checks (on the schema and the state of the instances) and all adaptations to be accomplished when migrating the instances to the new process schema version are performed by ADEPT2.
+The implementation is based on a comprehensive formal framework [3, 6].
+Based on it, ADEPT2 can precisely state under which conditions a certain process instance can be migrated to the new process schema version.
+This allows for checking the compliance of a collection of process instances with the changed schema version in an efficient manner.
 Finally, concurrent and conflicting changes at the process type and the process instance level are managed in a reliable and consistent manner as well.
 In particular, long-running processes will benefit from this close integration of the different change levels.

-Figure 4: Process schema evolution
+Fig. 4.
+Process schema evolution